discord-tickets/bot/README.md

 DiscordTickets is feature-rich and much more customisable than many of the bots mentioned above.
 As it is intended for self-hosting, the bot can have your community or company's logo, for free.

-Although intended for use in a single Discord server, the bot can also function in multiple servers at once if run more than one community.
+Although intended for use in a single Discord server, the bot can also function in multiple servers at once if you run more than one community.

 ### Features